 Everywhere you look at TCPL you will see the impact book funds have on our collection, programs, and services.
-Whether a one-time gift or an endowed fund, this kind of support is important to keeping the library fresh and responsive to the community.
-Some of your friends and neighbors may have contributed to book funds, or started one of their own, honoring a friend or in memory of a family member.
+Whether a one-time gift or an endowed fund, this kind of support is important to keeping the Library fresh and responsive to the community.
+Some of your friends and neighbors may have contributed to book funds, or started one of their own, honoring a friend or memorializing a family member.
 Some book funds are a result of a bequest.
 Book funds can also fund programming or career development for library staff.
 Contact us for more information.

 The Daniel R. Schwarz and Marcia Jacobson Library Book Fund

 Daniel Schwarz and Marcia Jacobson are longtime supporters of the Library Foundation, and they have made their mark on TCPL in a very personal way through their annual book fund.
 Each year, they specify a subject area of focus.
 They also dedicate each year's collection to someone or something they care deeply about.
 Such a gift not only allows the library to expand its collection, but it also allows them to make their mark on it too.